BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 From a UX standpoint we would need to consider the following:

 <td>Adding funds</td>
-We should ensure that the user is educated so that
+We should ensure that the user is educated so that:

 1) When they are adding funds they know that a small amount will be held as a reserve.
 2) They understand that although they cannot spend 100% of their balance they still own all of their funds.